anand40090/Jfrog-Jenkins-Intigration/Jenkins-Docker-Jfrog-Pipeline.md

             steps{
                 script{
                     sh "docker build -t $DOCKER_IMAGE ."
-                     \\ To build the docker image as defined in the Dockerfile from the git reposiroty, docker file will be stored as per the jenkins $BUILD_NUMBER
+                     \\ To build the docker image as defined in the Dockerfile from the git reposiroty, docker image will be build as per the jenkins $BUILD_NUMBER
                 }
             }